StaleFlow: Staleness-Aware Data Management for Mitigating Data Skewness in Fully Disaggregated RL Post-Training: Evaluations

 \subsection{Experimental Setup}

 \mysubsubsection{Testbed and workloads} Our experiments use a testbed of 16 machines, each with 8 NVIDIA H20 GPUs.
-We adopt the DAPO algorithm~\cite{dapo} and train on the DAPO-Math-17k dataset~\cite{dapo_dataset} (consistent with prior work~\cite{laminar, roll_flash}), with prompt and response length limits set to 2k and 20k, respectively.
+We adopt the DAPO algorithm~\cite{dapo}.
+For the smallest setting (i.e., Qwen2.5-Math-7B with 32 GPUs), we train and evaluate on a mixture of the GSM8K~\cite{gsm8k} and MATH~\cite{math} datasets.
+For the remaining larger settings, we train on the DAPO-Math-17k dataset~\cite{dapo_dataset} and evaluate on AIME24~\cite{aime24} (following prior work~\cite{laminar, roll_flash}).
+The prompt and response length limits are set to 2k and 20k, respectively.
 The batch size is set to 128, and the group size is set to 16, meaning each training step processes a total of 2048 trajectories.
-For evaluation, we use the AIME24 dataset~\cite{aime24}.

 \mysubsubsection{Models and metrics} As summarized in Table~\ref{tab:models}, we evaluate four models from the Qwen family~\cite{qwen_2, qwen_3}, covering a range of model scales and architectures.
 This includes both distilled~\cite{distill_survey} and base variants, as well as both dense and mixture-of-experts (MoE)~\cite{gshard, moe_survey_1, moe_survey_2} models.
 For each model, we allocate an appropriate cluster size to accommodate its computational requirements.